miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 Folks are getting tuned into the fact that the only "objective" game out there is not even the stealing of your money and aggregating into their own accounts as previously thought, but rather is the stealing of your attention.
-The only finite resources is the time people have on this planet.
+The only truly finite resource in your life is the time you have on this planet.
+It's going to run out.
+In fact, it's running out right now while you read this article!

 And so you'll hear a lot about The Attention Economy. ***THE GAME?*** Maybe.
+I do encourage you to keep reading, because making the most of your time is as much a qualitative thing as a quantitative thing, even though the Twitter, Google, Facebook and YouTube algorithms think it's a money-making thing and not quality at all.
+E-E-A-T is short for EEAT SHIT.
+That's because the supervisors of supervised learning... sigh, that's another article.
+Back to the simulation...

 So simulation or not, it absolutely is ***some sort of game***.
 The work of John Forbes Nash Jr. as popularized by the Matt Damon movie A Beautiful Mind is